Bluebell Railway: Closure

 In 1954, long before the Beeching Axe, the branch line committee of British Railways proposed closing the line from East Grinstead to Culver Junction near Lewes.
-This was challenged by local residents, but closure was agreed in February 1955 for 15 June 1955, although the line was closed down on 29 May 1956 due to a rail strike.
+This was challenged by local residents, but closure was agreed in February 1955 for 15 June 1955, although the line was closed down on 30 May 1956 due to a rail strike.
 An acrimonious battle between British Railways and the users of the Bluebell Line then ensued, and lasted three years.

-Shortly after closure, Margery Bessemer of Chailey discovered in the 1877 and 1878 acts the clause relating to the "Statutory Line", and demanded British Railways reinstate services.
+Shortly after closure, Madge Bessemer of Chailey discovered in the 1877 and 1878 acts the clauses relating to the "Statutory Line", and demanded British Railways reinstate services.
 On 7 August 1956, British Railways reopened the line, with trains stopping at stations mentioned in the acts.
 British Railways took the case to the House of Commons in 1957, resulting in a public inquiry.
-British Railways were censured, but later the Transport Commission persuaded Parliament to repeal the special section of the act.
-By this means the line was finally closed down on 17 March 1958.
+British Railways were censured, but later the Transport Commission persuaded Parliament to repeal section 35 of the 1878 act in section 73 of the British Transport Commission Act 1957 (5 & 6 Eliz.
+2. c. xxxiii).
+By this means the line was finally closed down to regular passenger services on 17 March 1958. although a few special passenger trains ran on the line between East Grinstead and Horsted Keynes until about 1960.